eventespresso/event-espresso-core/docs/C--REST-API/eejs-api/eejs-api-overview.md

 **The following are mixins that are built for any registered collections**:

+##### `eejs.api.mixins.relations`

 For every `relation` on a collection (eg. `datetimes` are related to `events`) there is a special automatically built mixin.
 This adds the logic for automatically getting the related entities for that model on the specific entity for the parent collection.
 However, relation mixins are _only_ automatically built if the related collection was also registered.
 So if you only initialize the library with the `events` collection, then the relation mixin for `datetimes` will not get automatically built and registered.

-As an example, let's say you initialized the library with `{collections:['events','datetimes']}`, that means the following will be exposed for use by client code (but keep in mind these relation mixins are _already_ added to their related components.):

-##### `eejs.api.mixins.relations.event.datetimes`

-This is the mixin that describes how to get related datetimes for an event entity.
-It is automatically registered to the generated `eejs.api.components.event` component.
-However if you wanted to build a custom `event` component, you might want to include this mixin with it.

-##### `eejs.api.mixins.relations.datetime.events`

-This is the mixin that describes how to get related events for a datetime entity.
-It is automatically registered to the generated `eejs.api.components.datetime` component.
-However if you wanted to build a custom `datetime` component, you might want to include this mixin with it.
+Read more about relation mixins [here](eejs-api-relations.md).

 #### `eejs.api.components`